resendest/OPTS_Furniture_Upholstery/README.md

 Created by Wentworth students Tyler Resendes and Samuel Gjencaj for their Summer 2025 MGMT 5510 - CIS Senior Capstone course.

-OPTS is a web-based platform for Lousso Designs,a custom upholstery business in the Greater Boston area, to manage custom upholstery orders from creation to delivery.
+The OPTS is a web-based platform for Lousso Designs, a custom upholstery business in the Greater Boston area, to manage custom upholstery orders from creation to delivery.
-OPTS enables staff to create orders with project-specific milestones, track production progress, and generate work order PDFs.
+The OPTS enables staff to create orders with project-specific milestones, track production progress, and generate work order PDFs.
 Clients can log in to view their order status and download documentation.
 The system supports role-based access, milestone customization, QR code scanning for workflow updates, and automated email notifications.

-**Disclaimer:** This project is currently optimized for use by Lousso Designs.
+**Disclaimer:** This project is currently intended and optimized for use by Lousso Designs.
 Customization or deployment for other businesses may require additional configuration or development.

 ## Features